 A Perpetual Fascination with Canada’s Metropolis

-One of our more persistent photographic intrigues over the years refers to the expansion, beauty, and diversity of our hometown, Toronto.
+One of our more persistent photographic intrigues over the years captures the expansion, beauty, and diversity of our hometown, Toronto.

 Few cities - at least in the Americas - have displayed as much infrastructure, residential, and commercial growth as Toronto has in the 21st century.
-Put simply, its population is exploding, skyline undergoing a dramatic face lift, and with this comes the inherent adaptation its some five million inhabitants must endure.
+Put simply, its population is exploding whilst the skyline undergoes a dramatic facelift, and with this comes the inherent adaptation its some five million inhabitants must endure.
 It truly is a unique situation to observe, and we find ourselves constantly rewarded with new discoveries each day.
-It is for these reasons that we have found ourselves enamored with the intricacies of Canada’s metropolis; Toronto is such a dynamic city in all regards, and we cannot ignore its fast-changing future.
+It is for these reasons that we have found ourselves enamoured with the intricacies of Canada’s metropolis; Toronto is such a dynamic city in all regards, and we cannot ignore its fast-changing future.

 To us, the following portfolio inspects some of the most fundamentally Torontonian characteristics...
 Plus a few cliches.